Have you worked abroad during the financial year and earned some income? Some tax may have been deducted outside of India on such foreign income.

 - If you are a Resident, income earned by you anywhere in the world shall be taxable in India and has to be included in your total income.
 If you are a NRI – click here to read about taxation for NRI.

-- Now include this income under the head to which it belongs – include salary income under the head ‘salaries’ etc.
+- Now, include this income under the head to which it belongs, for example, include salary income under the head ‘salaries’.

 - You have to treat this income as any other income which is earned by you locally.
 Minimum exemption of Rs 2,50,000 is allowed on your total income and remaining income is taxable as per income tax slab rates.

 - If TDS has been deducted on your income you are allowed to take credit of such taxes.
-For this purpose, reference has to be made to the relevant DTAA (Double Tax Avoidance Agreement) of the country where such income has been earned.
+For this purpose, reference has to be made to the relevant Double Tax Avoidance Agreement (DTAA) of the country where such income has been earned.
 India has entered into DTAAs with several countries.
-DTAA makes sure a tax payer is not doubly taxed for income earned outside the country of residence.
+DTAA makes sure that a taxpayer is not doubly taxed for the income earned outside the country of residence.
 Since income may be taxed at source i.e. from the place it originated and is also usually taxable in the country of residence, the DTAA makes sure that the taxpayer is not adversely impacted.
-The tax payer is also allowed to take credit of TDS deducted.
+The taxpayer is also allowed to take credit of TDS deducted.

-- Taking benefit of a DTAA involves obtaining a TRC or a tax residency certificate, that helps identify and certify your tax residency status to make sure the correct DTAA has been applied.
-This is also required by the tax laws in India.
+- Taking benefit of a DTAA involves obtaining a Tax Residency Certificate (TRC) that helps identify and certify your tax residency status to make sure the correct DTAA has been applied.
+This is inline with the tax laws in India.

-- If no DTAA exists between the 2 countries you may still be able to tax credit of foreign taxes paid.
+- If no DTAA exists between the 2 countries, you may still be able to get tax credit on foreign taxes paid.
 You may need an expert to assist you.

 - In the latest income tax return forms, several disclosures have been added for income on which DTAA benefit has been claimed.

-If you have earned foreign income on which TDS or any form of tax has been deducted, you may need help from an expert to obtain a TRC and make sure correct DTAA is applied so you can take credit of the foreign tax deducted.
+If you have earned foreign income on which TDS or any form of tax has been deducted, you may need help from an expert to obtain a TRC and make sure correct DTAA is applied, so you can take credit for the foreign tax deducted.